aegjoyce/ha-addons/scrypted/README.md

 For external access, make sure you forward port 10443 to your Home Assistant instance on your router.

+To export your configuration and database, make and download a backup of the Scrypted add-on.
+Data is stored in /scrypted_data.

 ## To-do

 - Testing on different architectures to ensure compatibility (armv7 and amd64 are untested, and I have listed armhf and i386 as incompatible for now as the docker multi-arch image does not include these architectures)